iravasen/calibration-validation/README.md

 ```

 Note that the new TTrees folders are supposed to be in the same path where you run the `run-full-validation.sh` script.
-This macro takes by default 1000 random entries from each tree and then compare the content of each branch.
+This macro takes by default 1000 random entries from each tree (for now only the tree `ITS-calib-tree` is considered) and then compare the content of each branch.
 Once the analysis is completed (takes a few mins), a file `validation.pdf` is created with all the ratios between the data in the branches (new data vs reference data).
 If the ratio is 1 for all plots (red line in each plot is well visible), it means that your new code did not introduce any bug.
+Ignore plots with x-axis title equal to `empty1`, `empty2`, etc.